 - Threat intelligence feed(s) – these are internal or external sources that provide information about new vulnerabilities, software flaws, and malware to the PE, which then decides whether to deny access.

 - Network and system activity logs – these provide real-time feedback about assets, traffic, access actions, and other events.
 They enable you to evaluate recent activity and make relevant policy decisions.

 - Data access policies – data access policies are the rules that define how access privileges are granted.
 They are based on the organization’s mission, roles, and needs.

 - Enterprise public key infrastructure (PKI) – this system generates and logs certificates to resources, subjects, services, and applications.

 - ID management system – this system creates, stores, and manages user information, including name, email address and certificates.
 This system manages user information for non-enterprise employees who may be collaborating with the enterprise.

 - Security information and event management (SIEM) system – the SIEM collects security information that can contribute to policy creation and may warn of attacks.

 Other critical success factors

-Other critical considerations include prioritising components within your existing architecture that are outdated and those that have a significant impact.
+Other critical considerations include prioritizing components within your existing architecture that are outdated and those that have a significant impact.
 Another key factor is focusing on one of the most often neglected aspects in early ZT projects - visibility.
 As early adopters of ZT have remarked almost universally, you can only trust what you see.